|Nutrition Facts (per serving)|

-Position a rack in the center of the oven and heat to 425 F. Place carrots, apples, and celery in a single layer on a large rimmed baking sheet.
+Position a rack in the center of the oven and heat to 425 F. Place carrots, apples, and celery in a single layer on a large, rimmed baking sheet.
 Drizzle with 2 tablespoons of olive oil and toss to coat.

-Roast for 25 minutes, turning once midway through cooking, until fairly tender and just starting to caramelize.
+Roast, turning once midway through cooking, until fairly tender and just starting to caramelize, about 25 minutes.

 Add garlic and ginger and sauté until fragrant, about 1 minute more.
 Add roasted carrots, apple, and celery and stir to coat.

-Pour in vegetable stock, raise heat, and bring to a boil.
+Pour in vegetable stock, raise heat to high and bring to a boil.

-Reduce heat to low and simmer, partially covered, for 15 minutes, or until vegetables are tender.
+Reduce heat to low and simmer, partially covered, until vegetables are very tender, about 15 minutes.

-If desired, add butter to soup and stir until it is melted and evenly incorporated.
+If desired, add the butter and stir until it is melted.